Do You Have Long-Term Relationship Pubes?

 But.
 There is nothing inherently feminist about having body hair.
 There’s nothing inherently unfeminist about not having it.
 What’s feminist is approaching grooming as a choice — your choice.
 And there is nothing wrong with incorporating your partner’s desires into your choices, as long as you do it because you want to and because you both find the end result sexy, the same way you’d choose a tie your partner liked or apply a certain lipstick after your partner complimented you on it.
 As for me, my LTRP are working out just fine for now — but who knows when my razor will make a surprise visit?

-The Bed Post is a series that explores what holds us back from loving and fucking whom, when, where, how, and why we want.
-We all deserve sex that’s not only free of obvious evils, but full of what is good.
-Let’s talk about all of it.
-Follow me on Twitter at @hlmacmillen or email me at hayley.macmillen@refinery29 — I’d love to hear from you!
+The Bed Post is a series that explores what holds us back from sex and love with whom we want, when we want, where we want, and how we want — because we all deserve sex and love lives that are not only free of evils, but full of what is good.
+Follow me on Twitter at @hlmacmillen.
+Find all of The Bed Post right here.

 Advertisement